sogaiu/margaret/doc/tracing.md

 in Janet's `peg.c`

-Each entry struct has an `:entry` key with a corresponding number representing the current step of execution.
+Each entry struct has an `:entry` key with a corresponding number representing the current frame of execution.

-Each exit struct has an `:exit` key with a corresponding number representing the current step of execution, along with a `:ret` key associated with a return value (index position).
+Each exit struct has an `:exit` key with a corresponding number representing the current frame of execution, along with a `:ret` key associated with a return value (index position).

 It should be possible to pair each entry struct with a corresponding